Block/Whitelist Edge Extensions using Intune

 Conclusion

-In this blog post, we’ve explored the straightforward process of creating block lists and whitelists for extensions using Intune for the Microsoft Edge browser.
-You don’t need to use OMA-URI settings; you can leverage Edge ADMX settings to establish block lists and whitelists for Edge extensions and apply them to end-user devices.
+In this blog post, we’ve explored the straightforward process of creating block lists and Whitelists for extensions using Intune for the Microsoft Edge browser.
+You don’t need to use OMA-URI settings; you can leverage Edge ADMX settings to create block lists and Whitelists for Edge extensions and apply them to end-user devices.

 2 thoughts on “Block/Whitelist Edge Extensions using Intune”